Is your toilet running?

 Use this short, easy-to-follow guide to find and fix a toilet leak.

 Choose a water-efficient toilet and get $50 per toilet!

-The Portland Water Bureau is currently offering a $50 rebate for replacing an old toilet or urinal with a WaterSense labeled high-efficiency model.
-Rebates apply to tank-style toilets or urinals and flushometer-style toilets.
+The Portland Water Bureau is offers rebates for replacing an old toilet or urinal with a WaterSense labeled high-efficiency model.

 Before purchasing toilets, read the full rebate details, including eligibility requirements and steps to obtain your rebate(s).

 *$300 a month from one running toilet?!
 Yes, it’s hard to believe.
 Here's the math:

 Businesses pay, on average, 2 cents per gallon for water (for the fresh water coming in, plus processing the waste water that goes down the drain).